smith-tinkerlab/repytah/README.md

 pip install repytah
 ```

-If you use Anaconda, you can install using `conda-forge`:
+If you use Anaconda, you can install the package using `conda-forge`:

 ```bash
 conda install -c conda-forge repytah